Gradinarite/G-Point/README.md

 - **GPoint.Domain**: Domain models, DTOs, and enums shared across the solution.

 ### Key Features

 - **Controllers**: Handle HTTP requests for appointments, services, slots, and users.
+Each controller validates input, invokes business logic, and returns appropriate responses.
-- **Services**: Business logic for managing entities and operations.
+- **Services**: Encapsulate business logic for managing entities and operations.
+Coordinate between controllers and data access, enforcing business rules.
 - **Data Access**: Entity Framework Core for ORM, migrations, and database context.
+Handles CRUD operations, relationships, and migrations for all entities.
 - **DTOs**: Data Transfer Objects for API communication.
+Ensure only necessary data is exposed to clients, improving security and performance.
 - **Enums**: User roles and other domain-specific types.
+Maintain type safety and clarity in business logic.
+- **Authentication & Authorization**: JWT-based authentication and role-based access control for secure endpoints.
+- **Error Handling & Validation**: Centralized error handling and input validation for robust API responses.

 ### Configuration
 - `appsettings.json` and `appsettings.Development.json`: Store environment-specific settings.